USSBA/brand/demo/logo.md

     <button class="usa-accordion-button"
       aria-expanded="false"
       aria-controls="a9">
-      Must a disclaimer be used in connection with SBA’s logo
+      Must a disclaimer be used in connection with SBA’s logo?
     </button>
     <div id="a9" class="usa-accordion-content">
       Except where doing so is impractical due to space constraints, Responsible Program Officials are strongly encouraged to require use of the following disclaimer whenever SBA’s logo appears on materials produced by outside parties:<br/><br/>